 If you are allergic to flowers pollens, bees or anything relating to flowering take necessary precautions before visiting.
 Take vaccination shots prior to the trip and pack your anti-allergens and antihistamines without fail.

 When you visit the place, be a responsible tourist.
 Do not pick the flowers or plants, it is for everyone to enjoy.
 There could be retribution for damaging the plants or disturbing the biodiversity, the Government is planning to deploy volunteers to ensure that the plants are not destroyed and the vandals are punished.

-Updated Later- Please note that Munnar is safe to visit from September 1, 2018 after the Kerala floods and all resorts and hotels are open for guests.
-The infrastructure work has also completed and you can schedule your visit anytime before November 2018.
+Updated Later- Please note that Munnar is safe to visit from September 1, 2018, after the Kerala floods and all resorts and hotels are open for guests.
+The infrastructure work has also been completed and you can schedule your visit anytime before November 2018.